About Us

 Dr Emily Finch

 I am a criminal lawyer with a longstanding interest in empirical research methodologies.
 My first experience with data collection came when I interviewed stalkers and stalking victims for my doctoral research.
 The finished thesis was published as a monograph, The Criminalisation of Stalking, which was the runner-up for the Cavendish Prize for Legal Scholarship.
 Since then, the majority of my research projects have had an empirical element.
-My ESRC-funded project on intoxicated consent to sexual activity was based upon trial simulations of rape trial and I also used trial simulation in research that explored jury responses to different test of dishonesty in property offences.
+My belief that people are an important source of meaningful information in legal research has been a consistent theme and it is this that prompted my interest in the World Café as a method of generating research data and led to the creation of the Justice Café.

 Dr Filipa Tavares Moreira Bispo

-While the unique dynamics of family interactions and disputes have been the main focus of my work, I have also practiced as a Criminal Lawyer in Portugal.
-The unique characteristics of these two areas of law never cease to challenge and fascinate me.
+Since the early stages of my career, as a practicing lawyer in Portugal, I have focused on Family and Criminal Law.
+In 2008 I moved to England where my qualification as a Solicitor of England and Wales (non-practicing) has widened my knowledge.
+My research focuses mainly on current issues of Family Law.
+My interest in these matters arose from my practice as a Family Lawyer in Portugal.
 I believe that these interests were some of the many elements that brought Dr Finch and me together.
 We are now developing new projects not only in the area of Family Law, but also in the areas of Criminal Law, and Legal Education.